onlyhavecans/dotfiles/README.md

 ### asdf-vm

-I've moved to using asdf-vm to manage most of my languge versions since I am quite polyglot and it's nice to have a single manager for that.
+Uses asdf-vm to manage most of my language versions since I am quite polyglot.
+I have a global .tool-versions but generally don't store that in dotfiles as `pour` manages it.
+There is also a lot of .default packages to keep support open

 ### rust